Wider Opportunities and enrichment

 Sixth Form Wider Opportunities

-At North Chadderton Sixth Form College, we appreciate the importance of developing our learners as well-rounded young adults that have the key skills required to become good, employable citizens.
+At North Chadderton Sixth Form College, we appreciate the importance of developing our learners as well-rounded young adults that have the key skills required to become work ready and life ready.

 All Sixth Form students are required to participate in a number of different leadership and ambassadorial opportunities.
 These opportunities help build a wide range of skills in our students, including leadership, organisation, initiative, communication, resilience and time management; all of these are hugely desirable ‘soft skills’ that many employers and higher education institutes are keen for prospective candidates to possess.